willcuii/turborepo-design-library-template/README.md

 This Turborepo includes the following packages and applications:

-- `apps/docs`: Component documentation site with Storybook
+- `docs`: Documentations for the design systems
+- `packages/icons`: Icon components
+- `packages/tokens`: Token elements including colors, typographys, spaces, etc.
-- `packages/ui`: Core React components
+- `packages/ui-library`: Core React components
 - `packages/utils`: Shared React utilities
-- `packages/typescript-config`: Shared `tsconfig.json`s used throughout the Turborepo
+- `packages/config-typescript`: Shared `tsconfig.json`s used throughout the Turborepo
-- `packages/eslint-config`: ESLint preset
+- `packages/config-eslint`: ESLint preset
+- `packages/config-prettier`: Prettier preset

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).
 Workspaces enables us to "hoist" dependencies that are shared between packages to the root `package.json`.
 This means smaller `node_modules` folders and a better local dev experience.
 To install a dependency for the entire monorepo, use the `-w` workspaces flag with `pnpm add`.